meshtag/buddy-mlir/docs/dip-opt.md

 padding the extra region used for creating the boundary extrapolated output image. (aaa|abcdefg|ggg)

+The approach is similar to 2d correlation except the minimum element in the input image in the rectangular region of the kernel is filled.

 An example depicting the syntax of created API is :
  ```mlir
    dip.erosion_2d boundaryOption %input, %kernel, %output, %centerX, %centerY, %constantValue, %copymemref :